 A. Yes, a definite connection.
 Under Part Two, Art.
 XIV, Section VII, attendance for 30 days or more represents a semester and must count as one of the eight semesters.

-NOTE: If a student is denied an opportunity to participate during any previous semester(s) of eligibility due to unusual circumstances beyond his/her control, the Executive Secretary will consider granting additional semester(s) of eligibility.
+NOTE: If a student is denied an opportunity to participate during any previous semester(s) of eligibility due to unusual circumstances beyond his/her control, the Executive Director will consider granting additional semester(s) of eligibility.

 A. Yes